Laura Matthews - Therapy in Nature (BACP Accred)

 I work therapeutically in the outdoors, offering therapy whilst walking in the beautiful surrounding countryside of the South Hams.
 I am led by the client's pace and design the walk based on the client's physical capabilities and preferences.
 We can go as easy as you like and sit for a while in a private place also.
 Social Distancing measures are respected throughout due to COVID 19 guidelines however I am also offering temporary telephone counselling to those who prefer this at this current time.

 My belief is that I can attend to a person's distress more effectively when we both feel completely relaxed and yet awake to our natural surroundings.
 It is less threatening to open up when walking rather than sitting face to face in a sterile room where defences are much more present.
 Conversation flows naturally.
-I can draw upon nature and mindfulness to help aid relaxation.
+I can draw upon nature and mindfulness to help aid relaxation if required.
+On the whole, clients experience the physical active state as a real positive during the sessions and appreciate the fresh air.

 Positive psychology has long researched the impact of nature on mood.
 Mood is automatically lifted and anxieties soothed by being immersed in the natural world (Ecotherapy, Outdoor pursuits, Forest Bathing for example).
 Research shows that being and walking in nature can reduce heart rate, cortisol levels, blood pressure and increase parasympathetic nervous system activity indicating lower levels of stress and anxiety.